peppesapienza/RocketAlert/README.md

 ### ButtonRocketBlock

-**Use `ButtonRocketBlock` object to show a single button.** Inside the init you wont be able to define a `next` block directly. **However, you'll need to provide a `TapRocketHandler` object which will let you define a custom action and the next block** (it will be fired after the `TouchUpInside` event).
+**Use `ButtonRocketBlock` object to show a single button.** Inside the init you won't be able to define a `next` block directly. **However, you'll need to provide a `TapRocketHandler` object which will let you define a custom action and the next block** (it will be fired after the `TouchUpInside` event).

 You can create a `ButtonRocketBlock` using one of these init: